 Risk of developing an afebrile seizure disorder Seizure Disorders A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
 A seizure typically causes altered... read more after having ≥ 1 simple febrile seizures is about 2 to 5%—slightly higher than the baseline risk of developing epilepsy (about 2% in children overall).
-Most of the increased risk occurs in children who have additional risk factors (eg, complex febrile seizures, family history of seizures, developmental delay); in these children, risk is increased up to 10%.
+Most of the increased risk occurs in children who have additional risk factors (eg, complex febrile seizures, family history of seizures, developmental delay); in these children, risk is increased up to 10% (1 Prognosis reference Febrile seizures are diagnosed in children 6 months to 5 years of age who have fever > 38° C that is not caused by a central nervous system infection and who have had no previous afebrile... read more ).
 It is unclear whether having a febrile seizure can itself permanently lower the seizure threshold or whether some underlying factors predispose children to both febrile and nonfebrile seizures.

 Simple febrile seizures themselves are not thought to cause neurologic abnormalities.
 However, in some children, a febrile seizure may be the first manifestation of an underlying seizure disorder or unrecognized neurologic disorder.
 The signs of the disorder may be identified retrospectively or may not appear until later.
 In either case, the febrile seizure is not thought to be causal.

 Febrile status epilepticus may be associated with damage to vulnerable parts of the brain such as the hippocampus.